brainbrian/brainbrian-gatsby/content/posts/2015-12-29-splitboarding-near-stevens-pass/index.md

 ---
-title: "Splitboarding near Stevens Pass"
+title: 'Splitboarding near Stevens Pass'
-date: "2015-12-29"
+date: '2015-12-29'
 categories:
-  - "snowboarding"
+    - 'snowboarding'
 ---

 I took my friend Mel up to the Yodelin area at Stevens Pass.
 We've been getting hammered with snow in the Pacific Northwest this December and I wanted to get her into a zone with lower consequence considering it was her first time out on her splitboard.